Code-Institute-Submissions/highroadlowroad/README.md

 * Contact Form - Using [Formspree.io](https://formspree.io/).
 Having used this trusted service for previous projects, knew this to be reliable.

 # Technologies Used
-* [ScrollReveal](https://unpkg.com/scrollreveal) - This open-source project listed in deployed GitHub pages, allowed elements within each section of the site to respond to the user scrolling down the page for the first time.
+* [ScrollReveal](https://github.com/jlmakes/scrollreveal/wiki/Getting-Started-(v3.x)) - This version of the open-source project listed in deployed GitHub pages, allowed elements within each section of the site to respond to the user scrolling down the page for the first time.
 The elements would enter the browser window from different viewpoints.
-This was used with
-Javascript and kept in a separate Javascript file from that of the Google Maps syntax, for clarity.
+This was used with Javascript and kept in a separate Javascript file from that of the Google Maps syntax, for clarity.

 ## Languages Used
 * HTML5